rrrossjr/learning-library/data-management-library/database/multitenant/manage-app/manage-app1.md

    Step e)  Note that you will get errors if you do not include the DBSFWUSER.

-   Add the ACL service ipaddress for the perticulat PDB and the IP address from which to allow connections.
+   Add the ACL service IP address for the perticulat PDB and the IP address from which to allow connections.

    SQL> execute  dbms_sfw_acl_admin.ip_add_pdb_ace('CDB4PDB1','140.86.12.219');